 Type of business: Car dealerships

-Known for wacky, zany car commercials that have lampooned presidents, governors and fellow NFL stars, Brad Benson is one of the biggest car dealers in North Jersey — and he built his business from near-scratch.
+Known for wacky, zany car commercials that have lampooned presidents, governors and fellow NFL stars, Brad Benson was one of the biggest car dealers in North Jersey — and he built his business from near-scratch.

 After being cut by the Patriots during his first season in 1977, the left tackle was picked up by the Giants, and he was a key player during the team’s Super Bowl victory in 1986.
 He played just one more season, and in 1987, he purchased the land that would become his first car dealership.
 His net worth is unknown.